theozanchi/42_Berlin_Born2beRoot/theorical_concepts.md

 Here’s why LVM is used and what benefits it brings:

-1. Flexibility in Managing Storage: With LVM, you can create logical partitions that can span across multiple physical disks.
+1. **Flexibility in Managing Storage**: With LVM, you can create logical partitions that can span across multiple physical disks.
 This is useful in situations where a partition might run out of space, and you need to add more without going through the hassle of reformatting disks.
-2. Easy to Resize Partitions: You can quickly and easily resize logical volumes, even while they are in use.
+2.** Easy to Resize Partitions**: You can quickly and easily resize logical volumes, even while they are in use.
 This means that if a particular partition needs more or less space, you can resize it without any downtime
-3. Snapshots: LVM allows you to create snapshots of your logical volumes.
+3. **Snapshots**: LVM allows you to create snapshots of your logical volumes.
 This means that you can create an exact copy of a volume's contents at a particular point in time.
 This is extremely useful for backups or for testing changes before deploying them to a production environment
-4. Disk Encryption: LVM can be combined with disk encryption methods to encrypt logical volumes.
+4. **Disk Encryption**: LVM can be combined with disk encryption methods to encrypt logical volumes.
 This is sometimes easier and more flexible than encrypting physical partitions
-5. Performance Enhancement: Through striping, you can enhance the performance of the system by spreading data across multiple disks.
+5. **Performance Enhancement**: Through striping, you can enhance the performance of the system by spreading data across multiple disks.
 This can result in higher data throughput compared to using a single disk
-6. Multiple Physical Devices Management: LVM allows you to manage multiple physical devices such as hard disks or SSDs as a single group of storage
+6. **Multiple Physical Devices Management**: LVM allows you to manage multiple physical devices such as hard disks or SSDs as a single group of storage
-7. Replacing Disks: If you need to replace a disk, LVM makes the process much easier.
+7. **Replacing Disks**: If you need to replace a disk, LVM makes the process much easier.
 You can move the logical volumes to a new disk and remove the old one without much hassle

 To sum it up, LVM provides a layer of abstraction between your operating system and the physical disks.
 This abstraction makes it much easier to manage disk space.
 If you run out of space on a logical volume, you can simply add a new disk to the volume group, and extend the logical volume to use this new space, without any need to move data around or repartition.
 This makes LVM a very powerful tool for managing disk space on Linux systems, particularly in environments where storage requirements change often.